rvpanoz/luna/README.md

 ## Motivation

 Luna was created with main purpose to provide a flexible and modern UI for npm dependencies management.
-Furthermoe I wanted to create a project with the latest web technologies combined in one application.
+Furthermore I wanted to create a project with the latest web technologies combined in one application.

 ## Features